By Christina Mathieson, LMFT #115093, founder of My Mental Climb.

-High-functioning anxiety isn't a formal diagnosis, but it describes a real and widely experienced pattern: chronic anxiety that hides behind achievement, composure, and the appearance of having it all together.
+TL;DR. High-functioning anxiety is not a formal diagnosis, but it describes a real and widely experienced clinical pattern.
+Chronic anxiety that hides behind achievement, perfectionism, and the appearance of having it all together.
+Most of the people experiencing it are exhausted and telling almost no one.

-"High-functioning anxiety" is not a diagnosis you'll find in the DSM-5-TR, but it's a useful shorthand for a real clinical pattern: chronic, often generalized anxiety that is masked — sometimes masterfully — by achievement, composure, and the appearance of having it all together.
+"High-functioning anxiety" is not a diagnosis you'll find in the DSM-5-TR, but it's a useful shorthand for a real clinical pattern: chronic, often generalized anxiety that is masked, sometimes masterfully, by achievement, composure, and the appearance of having it all together.
 People who identify with it are usually not underperforming; they're overperforming, exhausted, and telling almost no one.

 What's actually going on clinically

-Under the label "high-functioning anxiety," most people are describing something closer to generalized anxiety disorder (GAD) with achievement-oriented compensation — meaning the anxiety is regulating behavior in ways that look productive from the outside.
+Under the label "high-functioning anxiety," most people are describing something closer to generalized anxiety disorder (GAD) with achievement-oriented compensation, meaning the anxiety is regulating behavior in ways that look productive from the outside.
 The internal experience is: constant low-grade dread, running mental checklists, anticipating problems, scanning for things that might go wrong, and using perfectionism and overpreparation to keep the worry from becoming unbearable.

-Because the compensation strategies work in the short term — the work gets done, the email gets sent, the presentation goes well — the anxiety doesn't meet the traditional threshold of "impairment" that clinicians look for.
+Because the compensation strategies work in the short term (the work gets done, the email gets sent, the presentation goes well), the anxiety doesn't meet the traditional threshold of "impairment" that clinicians look for.
 This is why it often goes undiagnosed for years.
 Major medical centers are now actively engaging the term in patient-education content (UCLA Health, Cleveland Clinic, Mayo Clinic Health System) precisely because so many people were slipping through diagnostic nets that were designed to catch visible dysfunction.

 What it tends to look like from the inside